 Book Publishers Association of Alberta The Book Publishers Association of Alberta (BPAA) was founded in 1975 to support the development of a thriving provincial publishing industry, away from Canada’s traditional book publishing centres.
 Today one of the strongest communities of regional publishers in North America, the BPAA counts more than 25 member companies, many of which are owned and operated in Alberta.
 Our members publish books by local, national and international authors and provide significant cultural and economic benefits to this province.
 They work with writers, printers, artists and other creative people to produce high quality books that are sold in Alberta and throughout the world.

-The Association of American University Presses.
-Formally established in 1937, AAUP promotes the work and influence of university presses, provides cooperative marketing opportunities, and helps its 130+ member presses fulfill their common commitments to scholarship, the academy, and society.
-AAUP members are active across many scholarly disciplines, including the humanities, the arts, and sciences, and are innovators in the world of electronic publishing.
+The Association of University Presses.
+Formally established in 1937, AUPresses promotes the work and influence of university presses, provides cooperative marketing opportunities, and helps its 130+ member presses fulfill their common commitments to scholarship, the academy, and society.
+Members of AUPresses are active across many scholarly disciplines, including the humanities, the arts, and sciences, and are innovators in the world of electronic publishing.

 Canadian Publishers’ Council.
 Website for the Canadian Publishers’ Council, includes membership list.
 (The CPC includes publishers in Canada that are not wholly owned and operated in Canada; many multinational companies are members of the CPC.)

 Association Nationale des Éditeurs de Livres.
 Association of Québec and French Canadian Presses L’ANEL regroupe près de 100 maisons d’édition de langue française au Québec et au Canada.

 The Association of American Publishers.
 The major U.S. publishing organization’s website.